MAKE THE FIRST IMPRESSION COUNT!

 Great quality photos and video requires teamwork and cooperation.

 THE HOUSE SHOULD BE 100% READY WHEN THE PHOTOGRAPHER ARRIVES!

-Please review the following sections for quick tips on preparing your home for real estate photography and note what we will and will not do while photographing your home.
-Then scroll down the page to find more specific do’s and don’ts for every room in your home:
+Please review the following sections for quick tips on preparing your home for real estate photography and note what the photographer will and will not do while photographing your home.
+Then scroll down the page to find more specific do’s and don'ts for every room in your home: